Is it normal to bleed in early pregnancy (before 24 weeks)?

 An implantation bleed shows as spotting - very light bleeding usually pinkish or sometimes brown, often seen just by wiping after going to the toilet or in the underwear.
 It is not enough to soak through pads or underwear and normally only lasts for a day or so, though for some women it can last a little longer.

-When should I see a health professional?
+When should I see a health professional about bleeding?

 Any bleeding in pregnancy should be investigated.
 If you experience any fresh red bleeding with or without pain, or accompanied by any other symptoms of miscarriage or ectopic pregnancy, then it is important to make contact with a health professional to be seen as soon as possible.